 On behalf of The Adventure West Council, it is our honor to welcome you to the Yellowstone High Adventure Outpost Experience!
 We are thrilled that you have chosen to spend an exciting and memorable week with us.
 We have been hard at work ensuring that your experience is amazing!
-Backpacking in Yellowstone or Shoshone National Forest is truly a once in a lifetime experience in one of the most beautiful and ecologically unique areas of our country.
+Our climbing adventure is truly a once in a lifetime experience in one of the most beautiful and ecologically unique areas of our country.